feassis/Test-Auto-Battle/README.md

 1- making Character class abstract and implementing a class for each Character Class 2- adding damage multiplier to damage flow
+3- creating character skills, assing for each class and calling at start of character turn.
+I created a abstract class called character skill that has a virtual method to execute skill.
+With this each of its chieldren can implement whatever is needed

 ## Step 6 - Refactoring Combat Flow (PR Link: https://github.com/feassis/Test-Auto-Battle/pull/6)